ballerina-platform/module-ballerinax-health.fhir.r4/README.md

     bal pack ./uscore501
     ```
 - To build the FHIR service:
-    Navigate to `fhirr4` and run the following command
+    - Navigate to `fhirr4` and run the following command

     ```shell
     mvn clean install
     ```
+    - To push fhirservice packages to the Ballerina central or the local repository, navigate to the `fhirr4/ballerina/target/classes` directory and run the Ballerina push command
+    ```shell
+    bal push

+    bal push --repository=local
+    ```

-    Note: FHIR services use some Ballerina language Java dependecies and these will be pulled from the Github packeges.
-To do that, it requires authentication credentials, hence add the [below server config to your m2 settings.xml file](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token) resides under <M2_Home>/configs/ directory.
+    Note: FHIR services use some Ballerina language Java dependecies and these will be pulled from the Github packages.
+To do that, it requires an [access token from Github](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages), hence add the below server config to your m2 settings.xml file resides under <M2_Home>/confs/ directory.
     ```shell
       <servers>
         . . .